info-ware/gitlab-ci-bookworm-arm64/README.md

-Debian package builder crosscompiling for arm.
+Crosscompiling image for arm 64